 GI Partners has adhered to a consistent and disciplined investment approach since its founding in 2001.
 The Firm seeks to generate attractive risk-adjusted returns by targeting investments in companies that GI believes provide downside protection as well as the opportunity for significant value creation post investment through strategic and operational improvement.

-Central to GI's strategy is a deep value orientation that seeks to provide substantial downside protection in the Firm's investments.
-GI's downside protection typically results from buying businesses in which a significant portion of the purchase price is represented by underlying asset values or the purchase price is discounted as compared to intrinsic or fundamental value because the business operates in a sector that is out of favor or because the business is undergoing financial distress.
-GI aims to substantially increase the value of these businesses through board-led initiatives, including management change, new product lines, organic growth and/or synergistic add-on acquisitions.
+Central to GI's strategy is orientation toward substantial downside protection in the Firm's investments.
+GI's downside protection typically results from buying businesses in which a significant portion of the purchase price is represented by underlying asset values or recurring cash flows.
+GI aims to increase the value of these businesses by supporting strong management teams in strategic initiatives, including new product lines, organic growth, talent development, and synergistic add-on acquisitions.

 GI's North American Private Equity team focuses on businesses and portfolio of assets in which meaningful opportunities to create value can be identified and executed.
 This includes the following types of scenarios:

 - Build-up of a platform investment: GI Partners targets platform companies that are well suited to carry out an acquisition program due to the companies' leading competitive position and/or operation within a fragmented or overlooked market.

 - Category leaders: GI Partners invests in leading companies that are differentiated within their category based on market share, product offering or financial profile.

 - Top management teams: GI Partners' investment philosophy is to partner with management teams that have strong track records within their industries.
 Our Boards work closely with management teams to help implement value-driving initiatives.

 - Corporate divestitures or spinouts: GI Partners also seeks corporations that frequently are re-evaluating their strategic plan, capital allocation policies, and portfolio strategy.